An introduction to Columbus and Franklin County Metro Parks

 Your 20 Metro Parks provide endless opportunities for you to connect with nature and have fun in the outdoors.
 With more than 28,500 acres of land and water to explore and 230 miles of trails to traverse, there’s plenty of space for everyone to enjoy the wonder and majesty of nature in Metro Parks.
 We’re free and open every day for your enjoyment.

-Created on August 14, 1945, Metro Parks is an independent political subdivision of the state of Ohio organized under Ohio Revised Code Section 1545 to conserve natural resources and provide natural area parks for people to enjoy.
+The first Metro Park, Blacklick Woods, opened in October 1948.
+Initially created on August 14, 1945, Metro Parks is an independent political subdivision of the state of Ohio organized under Ohio Revised Code Section 1545 to conserve natural resources and provide natural area parks for people to enjoy.
 Metro Parks is a separate subdivision of the state of Ohio and is not under the administration of any other governmental unit.

-Metro Parks has three designated categories of revenue: public sources (taxes, local government funds and government grants), operational fees (earned income), and other revenue (donations, interest income, etc).
+Metro Parks has three designated categories of revenue: public sources (taxes, local government funds and government grants), operational fees (earned income) and other revenue (donations, interest income, etc).